 Financial Statements (Attachment F): Fiscal sponsor or nonprofit organization's Profit & Loss Statement and Balance Sheet from most recently completed fiscal or calendar year.

-PLEASE NOTE: By submitting a grant application to the City of Oakland Cultural Funding Program through this website, you acknowledge and accept that your application materials will become public records of the City of Oakland.
+PLEASE NOTE: By submitting a grant application to the City of Oakland Cultural Funding Program through this website, you acknowledge and accept that your application materials will become public record of the City of Oakland.

 If you have any questions about the grant guidelines or